abealka/Tornado-Project/README.md

-# Tornado Project
+# Tornado Tracker Project
 ## Project Overview
 1. Inspiration and questions to be answered
 2. Data source
 3. Data cleaning
-4. Data organizing
+4. Data organization
 5. Data visualization
-6. Answering overall questions from the beginning
+6. Findings

 ## Inspiration and questions to be answered
 This project showcases my ability to download, clean, organize, and visualize findings on a public dataset.
 There are online trackers and visualizations on tornadoes that are readily available online, which I drew inspiration from.
 However, all the work presented was done on my own.